Education Days

 Who:

-GA/SC regional high school students considering a career pathway that involves science, technology, engineering and math (STEM) skills.
+GA/SC regional middle school and high school students considering a career pathway that involves science, technology, engineering and math (STEM) skills.

 What: